abudesai/rt_reg_base_simple_ann_pytorch_shapley/README.md

-# ANN-based Regressor in PyTorch for Regression-Base problem
+# ANN-based Regressor in PyTorch for Regression-Base problem with Shapley explanations

 ## ANN-based Regressor in PyTorch for Regression-Base problem category as per Ready Tensor specifications.